bemoje/bemoje-util/README.md

 ### isRegExp

-Determine wheter the argument is a RegExp
+Determine wheter a given value is a RegExp

 #### Parameters